Lunarequest/cloudflare-DDNS/README.md

 ## Limitations

-- No IPv6 support(My isp does not assing ipv6 address i can not test if this works)
+- No IPv6 support(My isp does not assing ipv6 address I can not test if this works.)